-I’ve done a bit of research in the past about dissociative symptoms, migraines, bipolar disorder, seizure disorders and pseudo seizures, and even fibromyalgia.
+I’ve done a bit of research in the past about dissociative symptoms, migraines, bipolar disorder, seizure disorders and pseudo seizures, some types of tinnitus, and even fibromyalgia.
 There are an uncanny number of similarities/links between them in some peoples’ experiences.
 Some (not all necessarily common to all) are as follows: Continue reading

 When considering topics for today’s daily prompt word “identical”, what came to mind first were my experiences with déjà vu.
 I believe most people are familiar with the term déjà vu.
 If not, the relevant Merriam-Webster dictionary definition I’m writing about is “the illusion of remembering scenes and events when experienced for the first time.”
 Or to me, it is more like where you recognize that even minute movements (like turns of your head), exact sounds, and sometimes even feelings and/or smells altogether take you back to moments of an absolute identical experience.
 Have you ever experienced déjà vu?
 Continue reading

 I don’t know how long it’s been exactly, but I’d say at least four years.
 It was back then that for me the music stopped sounding good, or at least it stopped invigorating my soul.
 How to really explain it, I do not know.

 I was a dancer from the first days that I remember.
 Music was central in my life.
 Live jazz played in my grandparents’ music room.
 Classical music in the dance studio.
 I liked Rock and Roll the whole time, too.
 Really any music satisfied me, and I could dance to almost anything, even the buzzing of the street lamp, or the sound of a rope slapping the flag pole in the wind.
 Continue reading